 Management beyond recovery.
 The recovery objectives are intended to recover sage-grouse to the point where there is no longer uncertainty about the survival of the species in the state.
-Ideally, sage-grouse populations would continue to increase to the point where a limited harvest could be permitted without concern about impacts to the population.
-The sage-grouse is classified a game species in Washington, and after the species is de-listed from sensitive status, it would return to management by the Game Division.
+Ideally, sage-grouse populations will continue to increase to the point where a limited harvest can be permitted without concern about impacts to the population, and management will continue to facilitate expansion of sage-grouse populations into their historical range outside of the Management Units.
+The sage-grouse is classified a game species in Washington, and after the species is de-listed from sensitive status, its management would return to the Game Division.
 A game management plan would be prepared that outlines additional management strategies and identifies population levels sufficient to allow harvest.

 Recovery function of management units.
 Management efforts to date have focused on maintaining the existing populations and distributions of sage-grouse.
 Recovery effort will require increasing the numbers and distribution of sage-grouse in Washington.
-Expansion into adjacent areas, unassisted by translocations, will likely require an increase in the existing populations to supply dispersing individuals that could colonize unoccupied areas, and habitat improvements within occupied and adjacent units.
-Douglas County which encompasses most of the Moses Coulee and Mansfield Plateau management units is now at the maximum allowable acreage for CRP (33.3 % of cropland).
-Much of the CRP has been in place for more than 12 years and is beginning to resemble the structure of native shrub-steppe habitat.
-The YTC population has increased somewhat in recent years but it is not known if this is a result of habitat improvements since the cessation of grazing (M. Pounds, pers. comm), increased survey efforts, or some other factor.
+Expansion into adjacent areas, unassisted by translocations, will likely require an increase in the existing populations to supply dispersing individuals that could colonize unoccupied areas and habitat improvements within occupied and adjacent units.

+Douglas County which encompasses most of the Moses Coulee and Mansfield Plateau management units is now at the maximum allowable acreage for CRP (33.3% of cropland).
+Much of the CRP fields have been enrolled for more than 12 years and are beginning to resemble native shrub-steppe habitat in structure.
+The YTC population has increased somewhat in recent years, but it is not known if this is a result of habitat improvements since the cessation of grazing (M. Pounds, pers. comm.), increased survey efforts, or some other factor.
 Some management units will require substantial restoration efforts in order to support breeding and wintering populations.
-Table 10 provides a preliminary summary of the current and predicted potential functions of the 14 management units (Fig 8).
+Table 10 provides a preliminary summary of the current and predicted potential functions of the 14 management units (Fig 5).

-Current function a Potential functions
+Current function ^a Potential functions

-Management unit Breeding & winter Reintroduction/ breeding b Secondary breeding c Corridor/ connectivity d Seasonal use e
+Management unit Breeding & winter Reintroduction/ breeding ^b Secondary breeding ^c Corridor/ connectivity ^d Seasonal use ^e

 Ahtanum Ridge ~ ~ ~

 Bridgeport Point ~ ~

 Colockum ? ~ ~ ~

 Crab Creek ~ ~

 Dry Falls ? ~ ~ ~

 Hanford ~ ~ ~ ~

-Mansfield Plateau ~ ~
+Mansfield Plateau ~ v

-Moses Coulee ~ ~
+Moses Coulee ~ v

 Potholes Reservoir ~ ~ ~

 Rattlesnake Hills ~ ~ ~

-Saddle Mountains ~ ~ ~
+Saddle Mountains ~ ~ v

-Toppenish Ridge ~ ~
+Toppenish Ridge ~ v

-Umtanum Ridge ~ ~ ~
+Umtanum Ridge ~ ~ v

-Yakima Training Center ~ ~
+Yakima Training Center ~ ✓

-Table 10.
-Current and potential functions of 14 sage-grouse management units in eastern Washington.
+Table 10 Current and notential functions of 14 Sage-Grouse Management Linits in eastern Washington. or in oage-orouse s Management Onits in castern washington.

-a Currently occupied units include core breeding and wintering areas b Potential areas for reintroduction to establish breeding populations, but habitat needs to be evaluated and may require restoration before a population can be established; ? = units where potential for reintroduction is probably low.
+^a Currently occupied units include core breeding and wintering areas.

+^b Potential areas for reintroduction to establish breeding populations, but habitat needs to be evaluated and may require restoration before a population can be established; ? = units where potential for reintroduction is probably low.

-c Areas that may support limited breeding
+[°] Areas that may support limited breeding.

-d Primary importance is for providing habitat connections for movement corridors between breeding areas, and between seasonally used areas.
+^d Primary importance is for providing habitat connections for movement corridors between breeding areas and between seasonally used areas.

-e Areas likely to be used seasonally during winter, summer, or fall; may or may not support nesting.
+^e Areas likely to be used seasonally during winter, summer, or fall; may or may not support nesting.